mrethana/ds-classification-intro-nyc-career-ds-062518/README.md

 * Logistic Regression
     * Calculates the probability of class membership using the sigmoid function.
 Then assigns class membmership.
 * Decision Trees
-    * Splits the dataset feature by feature according to which feature will improve the accuracy of classification.
-For example, those with cholostorel > x have risk for heart disease, those below none, then onto another feature such as age.
+    * Split the dataset feature by feature according to which feature will improve the accuracy of classification.
+For example, those with cholosterol higher than a certain value (to be specified using the tree algorithm) have risk for heart disease, those below that value don't incur a risk.
+Next, you can go onto another feature in the data set, such as age.
 * Random Forests
-    * An ensemble method for combining multiple decision trees
+    * An ensemble method for combining multiple decision trees.
 * Support Vector Machines
     * Draws a decision plane seperating the classes.
 Maximizes the distance between datapoints and this plane.